Observation of a Transition Between Dynamical Phases in a Quantum Degenerate Fermi Gas

-The significance of the observation is further clarified by comparison to various approximation levels, in Figs.~\ref{fig:DPT}G,H. Finite-time effects and thermal averaging play a minor role, validating our interpretation of $\mathcal{S}$ at sufficiently large $t$ as the steady-state order parameter.
+The significance of the observation is further clarified in Figs.~\ref{fig:Transition}G,H by comparison to various approximation levels.
+Finite-time effects and thermal averaging play a minor role, validating our interpretation of $\mathcal{S}$ at sufficiently large $t$ as the steady-state order parameter.
 Inhomogeneous coupling ($J_{ij} \neq J$) plays a significant role for $\mathcal{S}$, but less so for $\Omega$.
-Comparisons to the exact Lax vector analysis (insets to Fig.~\ref{fig:DPT}G,H) show the close similarity of the observed DPT to the canonical phase-I-to-phase-II transition in dynamical superconductors.
+Comparisons to the exact Lax vector analysis (insets to Fig.~\ref{fig:Transition}G,H) show the close similarity of the observed TDP to the phase-I-to-phase-II transition in dynamical superconductors \cite{Dukelsky2004,Barank04,Gurarie2015}.

-A third series of experiments probes the limits of validity in which our system is described by a spin lattice model.
-Figure~\ref{fig:reverse}B shows that $\mathcal{S}(t=100\text{\,ms})$ decreases at sufficiently large $a$, despite a larger gap.
+Figure \ref{fig:reverse} describes a further set of simulations that probe the limits of validity in which our system is described by a spin-lattice model.
+Figures~\ref{fig:reverse}A,B show that $\mathcal{S}(t=100\text{\,ms})$ decreases at sufficiently large $a$, despite a larger gap.
 This is accompanied by a breakdown in microscopic reversibility, as seen by comparing to a sequence with a many-body reversal of the spin model (Fig.~\ref{fig:reverse}C), in which $\hat H \Psi \to - \hat H \Psi$ \cite{Widera2008,Du:2009hm}.
 Signatures of time reversibility within the window $|a| \lesssim 20a_0$ are seen from the nearly $J$-independent dynamics of $\mathcal{S}$ in both the gapped and ungapped phases.
 The reversibility of demagnetization in our system in this regime is a significant validation of Eq.~\ref{eq:H}, since the many-body echo sequence does not reverse all terms (e.g., the spin independent harmonic oscillator term) in the full Hamiltonian.